Undergraduate Course: Earth Modelling and Prediction 2 (EASC08018)

 |Additional Information (Assessment)

-The assessment consists of 4 marked problem sets and a two hour final examination.
-In aggregate these will be worth 50% of the mark.
-Each problem set will be weighted in tems of the marks.
-The examination if worth 50% of final mark.
+The assessment consists of 3 marked problem sets (in aggregate worth 40% of the mark) and a two hour final examination.
+Each problem set will be weighted in terms of the marks, and the examination is worth 60% of the final mark.

-There will be 4 problem sets.
-Each will be marked out of 100 (the will contain 25-50 questions each).
-Once learns mathematical techniques through repetition of problems, so these problem sets are essential if students are to meet the course objective of being able to apply mathematical techniques to geoscience problems.
+There will be 3 problem sets.
+Each will be marked out of 100 (they will contain 25-50 questions each).
+One learns mathematical techniques through repetition of problems, so these problem sets are essential if students are to meet the course objective of being able to apply mathematical techniques to geoscience problems.
 Problems similar to those on the problem sets will be presented in tutorials, so attendance in tutorials is essential.

 OWN WORK ON PROBLEM SETS

 Students are encouraged to study in groups.
 However, when completing problem sets students are expected to solve problems independently.
 You cannot learn this subject if you do not solve problems yourself.
 Submission of identically worked problem sets, particularly if they have the same wrong answer, or problem sets whose answers do not match up with the work shown, may be flagged for plagiarism enquiry.

 The exam will consist of short answer questions and will be worth 60% of the overall course mark.
 Students should expect questions broadly similar to those on the problem sets.
 We will distribute a mock exam which will be the same format as the exam at the end.
 The exam questions will vary in difficulty; there will be questions that test the basics and questions that only students who have studied beyond the lectures can answer.
 Remember over 70 is a first and a mark of 90 or above indicates truly exceptional work.